jyutzler/Bridge-Systems/system.md

 #### 1♦
 A 1♦ response to 1♣ shows one of the following hand types:
    * Rebiddable diamonds
-   * A game force with at least one major
+   * A game force with at least one 4-card major
    * A balanced 6-8 points and a desire for opener to declare 1NT.

-A diamond suit is automatically skipped in favor of a major unless the hand is strong enough to force to game.
 ### NT Responses
 #### 1NT
-1NT over 1♣ shows a balanced 8–10 HCP and denies a four-card major.
+1NT over 1♣: balanced 8–10 HCP, no four-card major.
+(With 6-8 HCP, bid 1♦ instead so that opener can declare 1NT if possible.)
 Over 1♦ the range is wider (6-10 HCP).
 It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.

 #### 2NT
-2NT is invitational - 11-12 HCP, no four-card major, balanced hand.
+2NT: invitational balanced hand (11-12 HCP), no four-card major.

 #### 3NT
-3NT shows game-values - 13-15 HCP, no four-card major, balanced hand.
+3NT: game-value balanced hand (13-15 HCP), no four-card major.

 #### 4NT
-4NT is quantitative - 16-18 HCP, no four-card major, balanced hand.
+4NT: quantitative balanced hand (16-18 HCP), no four-card major.
 ### Opener's jump to 2NT
 Opener's jump to 2NT shows a stronger-than-1NT opening (18-19 HCP).
 Responder's rebids are mostly natural.